-In certain locations there may be the opportunity for flow-way or habitat restoration.
+1. In certain locations there may be the opportunity for flow-way or habitat restoration.
 Examples include, but are not limited to, locations where flow-ways have been constricted or otherwise impeded by past activities, or where additional land is needed to enhance wildlife corridors.
 Priority shall be given to restoration within the Camp Keais Strand FSA or contiguous HSAs.
-Should a property owner be willing to dedicate land for restoration activities within the Camp Keais Strand FSA or contiguous HSAs, four additional Stewardship Credits shall be assigned for each acre of land so dedicated.
+Should a property owner be willing to dedicate land for restoration activities within a FSA or HSA the Camp Keais Strand FSA or contiguous HSAs, four two additional Stewardship Credits shall be assigned for each acre of land so dedicated.
 An additional two Stewardship credits shall be assigned for each acre of land dedicated for restoration activities within other FSAs and HSAs.
 The actual implementation of restoration improvements is not required for the owner to receive such credits and the costs of restoration shall be borne by the governmental agency or private entity undertaking the restoration.
 Should an owner also complete restoration improvements, this shall be rewarded with four additional Credits for each acre of restored land upon demonstration that the restoration met applicable success criteria as determined by the permit agency authorizing said restoration.
-This policy does not preclude other forms of compensation for restoration which may be addressed through public-private partnership agreement such as a developer contribution agreement or stewardship agreement between the parties involved.
-The specific process for assignment of additional restoration credits shall be included in the Stewardship District of the LDC.
+The additional Credits shall be rewarded for either caracara restoration at 2 Credits per acre, or for exotic control/burning at 4 Credits per acre, or for flow way restoration at 4 Credits per acre, or for native habitat restoration at 6 Credits per acre.
+Within the area proposed for restoration, Land Use Layers 1-6 must be removed.
+The specific process for assignment of additional restoration Credits shall be included in the Stewardship District of the LDC.